rasmus-kirk/halo/documents/thesis/03-plonk/04-custom-gates.md

 $$f_{GC} = q_l w_1 + q_r w_2 + q_o w_3 + \dots = 0 \implies w_1 + w_2 - w_3 = 0$$

 We also have a coefficient row for each gate, that can store constants for each gate.
-This is used in the scalar multiplication, poseidon and range-check gates.
+This is used in the scalar multiplication, Poseidon and range-check gates.
 For all other gates they are set to zero.
 If they are not listed in a gate specification below, then all row-values are set to zero.
 This is also the case for our example add gate.